-It was observed through the Survey, that there was a lack of finger millet varietal diversity at the household farm level in Dasamantpur.
-Only three households were found with two varieties of finger millet each, though there were a total of twelve known varieties cultivated among the sample households.
+It was observed through the survey, that there is a lack of varietal diversity in Finger Millet at the household farm level in Dasamantpur.
+Only three households were found with two varieties of Finger Millet each, though there were a total of twelve known varieties among the sample households.

 (Figure: The proportion of Finger Millet Variety, area and no. of farmers)

-Around 65.38 percent of finger millet farmers were using released varieties.
+Around 65.38 percent of Finger Millet farmers were using released varieties.
 This is due to the Odisha Millet Mission and National Food Security Mission (NFSM – Nutri Cereals) intervention in this study area.
 The remaining farmers were cultivating local varieties.
 The category of varieties grown by 8.82 percent of the farmers could not be identified.
-Among the released varieties, ML-365was found to be the dominant one (34.31 percent farmers).
+Among the released varieties, ML-365 was found to be the dominant one (34.31 percent farmers).
 Moreover, the adoption of released varieties was found to be widespread across the landholding categories.

-Number of farmers, area covered and varieties wise of finger millets:(100 respondents)
+Number of farmers, the area covered, and varieties wise of finger millets:(100 respondents)

-This PVT will definitely help in preserving the seed variety good in every aspect.
+This PVT will definitely help in preserving the seed variety, good in every aspect.
 As seen in the study, the local finger millet varieties are vanishing day by day.
 We need to preserve the local varieties of Finger Millet by building Community Seed Centre at the village level.